OJSC Registration in Belarus for Foreign Investors

 Unrestricted Shareholder Base

-Shares of an OJSC can be freely traded on the securities market, providing investors with liquidity.
-This makes the company more attractive to potential investors.
+Shares of an OJSC can be freely bought and sold on the Belarusian securities market, providing liquidity to investors and making the company more attractive to new shareholders.

-Who Can Be a Founder of a Legal Entity in Belarus?
+Who Can Be a Founder of an OJSC in Belarus?

 1